urbit/docs/tutorials/hoon/egg-timer.md

 --
 ```

 The first thing to notice is that we are creating a core (`|%`) and a door (`|_`).
-This is a typical style of Gall programming where your types are defined in the first core and your application is defined in the following `door`.
+This is a typical style of Gall programming where your types are defined in the first core and your application is defined in the following door.

 ```hoon
 |%